U.S. Department of State - Bureau of Consular Affairs

 A. Completion of at least 1 full year of specialized experience (equivalent to the GS-05 level in the Federal service) that demonstrated knowledge of the immigration and/or nationality laws of the United States.

-B. Completion of 1 full year of graduate level education in law, or other administrative or management fields related to the position.
+OR B. Completion of 1 full year of graduate level education in law, or other administrative or management fields related to the position.

-C. A bachelor's degree from an accredited college or university AND you a provision of superior academic achievement
+OR C. A bachelor's degree from an accredited college or university AND you a provision of superior academic achievement

-D. Combination of graduate level education and specialized experience
+OR D. Combination of graduate level education and specialized experience

 Contact email: [email protected]